Hair Transplant . Symptoms guide

 Which panel should I choose?

-Pre-Transplant Screening covers the standard nutritional, thyroid and inflammatory work.
+Our foundational Pre-Transplant Screening covers Full Blood Count (for platelets), coagulation indicators (to screen for bleeding risks), and baseline nutritional, thyroid and inflammatory markers.
 Pre-Transplant + BBV Screen adds HIV, hepatitis B surface antigen and hepatitis C antibodies, which most surgeons require.

 How early should I test?